 Throughout our conversation, it became clear that Anastacia held a great sense of empowerment and pride about her contribution to the reforestation of Mount Kenya.
 "The women in our community are very concerned about our environment.
 We are here to care for it, and look after the Mt Kenya water tower, so that everybody in Kenya can have enough water."

-Life for Anastacia has greatly improved since joining the women's group and becoming a tree planter, but life still has its challenges.
+Life for Anastacia has greatly improved since joining the women's group and becoming a tree planter, but there are still challenges.
 "My first daughter completed her education, but while she was trying to get into University, she suddenly became pregnant and so she didn't go.
 It was my goal to send her to university," she tells me, with a sadness in her voice.
 "It is my dream for all my children to be educated, to get a job, and have their own earnings so they can live a successful life they can enjoy.
-I dream that all the women in the community realize that they are the only ones who can bring changes to their lives."
+I dream that all the women in the community realise that they are the only ones who can bring changes to their lives."

-If you're inspired by Anastacia's story and want to contribute to the restoration of Mt Kenya's forests, along with our other planting projects, please go here to step in as a monthly member.
-Your donations will go directly towards uplifting women like Anastacia, as well as a wide variety of environmental impacts around the world.
+If you have been inspired by Anastacia's story and would like to contribute to the restoration of Mt Kenya's forests, and support our other planting projects, you can step in as a monthly member.
+Your donation directly contributes to tropical reforestation around the world through regenerative, ethical, community-led projects.

 Written by Lauriane Cayet-Boisrobert and Wanda Kurzweg-Swaffield